dietotter/cpp-learning/conspect.md

 ## For loops
 - Variables in for loops have **loop scope** - they exist only within the loop

+## Halts
+- **Halt** is a flow control statement that terminates the program.
+In C++, they are implemented as functions (not keywords), so halt statements = function calls.
+- **Normal termination** - the program has exited in an *expected* way (doesn't imply that the program was *successful* - status code is used for that).
+- `std::exit()` is a function that causes the program to terminate normally.
+It performs some cleanups: First, objects with statuc storage duration are destroyed.
+Then some other miscellaneous file cleanup is done if any files were used.
+Finally, controll is returned to the OS, with the argument passed to *std::exit()* used as status code.
+- `std::exit()` is called implicitly when `main()` function ends.
+We can call it explicitly too, including it from `<cstdlib>` header.
+- `std::exit()` function does not clean up local variables in the current function or up the call stack.
+Because of this, we should avoid calling `std::exit()` explicitly.
+Because it exits immediately, we need to do some cleanup ourselves (for example, in some `cleanup()` function).
+To assist with this, C++ offers `std::atexit(cleanup_function_name)` function, which allows to specify which function will be called on program termination via `std::exit()`.
+The function being registered must take no parameters and have no return value.
+We can register multiple cleanup functions, they will be called in reverse order of registration.
+- In multithreaded programs `std::exit()` can cause the app to crash, because it cleans up static objects, which may be used by other threads.
+For this reason, C++ offers another functions: `std::quick_exit()` and `std::at_quick_exit()`. *quick_exit* does not clean up static objects, and may or may not do other types of clean up.

 # Random number generation
 - To produce random results, **pseudo-random number generators** (**PRNG**) should be **seeded** only once